 It’s more than confusing for the fans that there are currently two versions of L.A.
 Guns touring out there.
 Isn’t that ridiculous in a way, and is there anything you can do about it?

 It’s – you know what, this is the real L.A.
 Guns, this is the band that Tracii Guns quit and he went and did four projects, and they didn’t work, and he started his own L.A.
 Guns.
 Now we hear he’s got a chick singer.
 Singing Phil’s lyrics, I bet they’re all about chicks.
 So it’s all fucked up, so he could keep making a fool of himself and me and Phil; we don’t want anything to do with them because he started this second L.A.
 Guns it’s ridiculous.
 It’s ridiculous.

 Isn’t it like that you and him, you own the name L.A.
 Guns in half?

 Have you ever tried to buy him out and get the whole name for yourself?

-Ah you know what I offered once and he turned it down and we have one other option, to go to court.
-And that, to go to court and both bands have to shut down for a few years and we’re not going to do that.
-I think that the best thing to do is to do the best shows we could do and show people what the real L.A.
-Guns is and he takes that other thing out that sounds nothing like L.A.
-Guns and so that’s the way we have to fight this war.
+Ah, you know what I offered once, and he turned it down, and we have one other option, to go to court.
+And that, to go to court and both bands have to shut down for a few years, and we’re not going to do that.
+The best thing to do is to do the best shows we could do and show people what the real L.A.
+Guns is, and he takes that other thing out that sounds nothing like L.A.
+Guns, so that’s the way we have to fight this war.

-Not so good and I like Jizzy he’s a good friend but I didn’t like doing it with him because again – but that was different, Phil was out of music at the time.
+Not so good, and I like Jizzy he’s a good friend, but I didn’t like doing it with him because again – but that was different.
+Phil was out of music at the time.
 He wasn’t playing.
 We weren’t going against another L.A.
-Guns we were just trying to carry on.
-But it still was very, very difficult for us because Jizzy doesn’t sound like Phil and it sounded like a different type of band and I was very uncomfortable with it.
+Guns.
+We were just trying to carry on.
+It was still very difficult for us because Jizzy doesn’t sound like Phil, and it sounded like a different type of band, and I was very uncomfortable with it.

 Actually Jizzy had the same problem when he was singing for Ratt when Stephen Pearcy was out from the band and…